Skandor Akbar: Retirement

 After his semi-retirement, Akbar still made frequent appearances on the independent circuit, while also training wrestlers.
 He appeared on both the Heroes of World Class and Triumph and Tragedies of World Class retrospective documentaries, released in 2005 and 2007, respectively.
 From 2008 to 2010, he appeared as a manager in the Dallas-based Wrecking Ball Wrestling promotion.
 He also operated a countertop business.

 Personal life

-Often billed from Lebanon, Syria or Saudi Arabia, his father actually was from Lebanon, and his mother, Mary, had Arab roots as well, though she too was born in Texas.
+Often billed from Egypt, Lebanon, Syria or Saudi Arabia, his father actually was from Lebanon, and his mother, Mary, was Syrian, though she too was born in Texas.
 With two older sisters, he was the youngest of the family.

 Death

-Wehba died August 19, 2010 in Texas, reportedly due to complications from a fall or after a long battle with prostate cancer.
+Wehba died on August 19, 2010, in Texas, reportedly due to complications from a fall or after a long battle with prostate cancer.